Hashimotos Autoimmune Thyroiditis: Eating for Health Applications for Recovery

 By Jodi Friedlander, N.C. & Edward Bauman, M.Ed., Ph.D.

-Browse our Graduate Directory to find Nutritionists in your area that specialize in helping with Hashimoto's Autoimmune Thyroiditis.
+Browse our Alumni Directory to find Nutritionists in your area that specialize in helping with Hashimoto's Autoimmune Thyroiditis.

 As the world becomes more polluted, the incidence of “autoimmune” disease will steadily increase.
 Our environment is killing us and no medicine can protect us.

 In most cases, little attention is paid to the causes or contributing factors that drive autoimmune conditions.
 Autoimmunity is most easily understood as a “hyper-immune” state.
 With conditions as diverse as multiple sclerosis, lupus, rheumatoid arthritis, scleroderma, and even some forms of diabetes, the confluence of stress, toxicity, trauma, and poor nutrition, with an element of genetic susceptibility, promotes aggressive immune function that destroys sensitive body tissue.